 Of its 17 amino acids, eight are considered essential, meaning your body cannot produce them and you must obtain them from food sources (1).

-Wheatgrass also consists of about 70% chlorophyll, a type of green plant pigment associated with many health benefits (2).
+Like all green plants, wheatgrass also consists of chlorophyll, a type of green plant pigment associated with many health benefits (2).

 It also contains several important antioxidants, including glutathione and vitamins C and E (3).